If you were to look inside your Google Analytics right now, chances are that a majority of the traffic on your blog comes from 2-5 blog posts.

 Then they prioritize what keywords to target based on which keywords have the highest volume (traffic potential) and which ones are easiest to rank for (low competition).

 They do this because oftentimes their metric of success is a % increase in traffic, not leads/signups growth.
 The why behind this is a discussion for another post :).

 Then blog posts start being produced that go after these high-volume keywords and if everything works you may notice that traffic starts to increase.

 But what about the leads and signups from those posts?

 Oftentimes, you don’t see a measurable amount of leads and signups coming from those blog posts topics because this strategy is designed to increase traffic, but doesn’t take the intent of the searcher into account.

 We think this volume-based keywords strategy for content marketing is backwards.

-Instead, the approach that we use to come up with SEO-driven content ideas is inverted.
+Instead, the approach that we use to come up with SEO-driven content inverts the typical process.
 We start with the intent of a buyer (the pain point of a customer), then we find keywords and topics that discuss solutions to the problem the searcher is trying to solve.